- 1. Verify Your Website With Google Search Console

 Another way to make your navigation structure friendlier to users and Google is to use breadcrumb lists.

-A breadcrumb trail is a small menu appearing on the top of each page that helps users navigate to a previous step (until they reach the home page).
+A breadcrumb trail is a small menu that appears at the top of each page.
+It helps users navigate to a previous step (until they reach the home page).

 Google is using the breadcrumb menu in the search results and also for understanding your site structure better.